-Follow the advice provided in TR 24772-1 clause 6.2.5.
+Follow the advice provided in TR 24772-3 clause 6.2.2.

-Be aware of the rules for typing and conversions to avoid vulnerabilities.

-Do not cast to an inappropriate type.

-Use C++ casts rather than C-style casts, as they provide more checking
+Use C++ casts rather than C-style casts, as they provide more compile-time checking and are more restrictive in what they can change.

 Class member functions that can be ‘static’ should be ‘static’.
 Class member functions that cannot be ‘static’, but can be ‘const’ should be ‘const’

-The ‘mutual’ keyword should be used sparingly
+The ‘mutable’ keyword for class member variables should be used sparingly

 6.3 Bit Representations [STR]